philips-labs/cf-geo-blocker/README.md

 $ > ./build.sh -y
 ...
 ```
-**NOTE**: There is an additional Docker image in this repo, [`example-web-app`](./example-web-app/README.md).
+**NOTE**: There is an additional docker image in this repo, [example-web-app](./example-web-app/README.md).
 This is not required to implement this service.
-Is is simply included in the event a quick way of testing the feature is needed and there is not an application already deployed to bind the `cf-geo-blocker` service to.
+Is is simple included in the event it is the end user needs to test and there is not an application already deployed to bind the cf-geo-blocker service.

 **2) Deploy the `cf-geo-blocker` application**
 There are two sample manifest files included in this repo.
-If you need a sample app to route services to, use [`manifest-with-webapp.yml`](./manifest-with-webapp.yml) otherwise Cloud Foundry will use [`manifest.yml`](./manifest.yml):
+If you need a sample app to route services to, use [`manifest-with-webapp.yml`](./manifest-with-webapp.yml) otherwise CloudFoundry will use [`manifest.yml`](./manifest.yml):
-* If using the sample [`manifest.yml`](./manifest.yml) manifest, update the `applications[cf-geo-blocker].routes.route` property value with your expected route.
+* If using the sample [`manifest.yml`](./manifest.yml), update the `applications[cf-geo-blocker].routes.route` with your expected route.
-* Copy [`./vars.yml.tmpl`](./vars.yml.tmpl) to `./vars.yml`, and populate the values for the required entries:
+* Copy the [`./vars.yml.tmpl`](./vars.yml.tmpl) to `./vars.yml`, and populate the required entries:
 ```yaml
  ---
 DOCKER_REGISTRY: